surfingoldelephant/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/Where-Object.md

 Indicates that this cmdlet gets objects if the property value matches any of the specified values.
 For example:

-`Get-Process | Where-Object -Property ProcessName -in -Value "Svchost", "TaskHost", "WsmProvHost"`
+`Get-Process | Where-Object -Property ProcessName -In -Value "Svchost", "TaskHost", "WsmProvHost"`

 If the input is a single object, PowerShell converts it to a collection of one object.